LICENSED ACTIVITIES

 A flexible approach to Virtual Asset regulation

-VARA has identified seven distinct Virtual Asset (VA) activities that span the current spectrum of available VA services.
-The list of activities is designed to be flexible and evolutionary as the global sector grows and develops in tandem.
+VARA has identified eight distinct Virtual Asset (VA) activities that categorise the regulatory perimeter.
+The list of activities is designed to be flexible and evolutionary as the sector grows and develops over time.
 The industry is encouraged to view this list of activities as a solid foundation that offers room for innovation, rather than a finite register.

-VASPs seeking to offer the below services must apply for and receive a licence from VARA before undertaking VA activities in Dubai.
+VASPs seeking to offer the below activities must apply for and receive a licence from VARA before undertaking VA activities in Dubai.

 List of Activities

-A VASP can apply to be licensed for multiple activities and aggregate them under a single overarching licence.
-Save for Custody Services there is no specific need to segregate an activity and/or demonstrate independence of governance or arms-length association from another.
+A VASP can apply to be licensed for multiple activities and aggregate them under a single overarching licence, except where certain Custody Services are concerned.
+Where Custody Services are concerned, there are specific requirements to segregate activities and/or demonstrate independence of governance or arms-length association from another.

-In the current list of seven activities, Virtual Asset Custody Services is the only activity that is required to be segregated from other Virtual Asset Financial Services licence categories.
+In the current list of eight activities, Virtual Asset Custody Services is the only regulated activity that is required to be segregated from other Virtual Asset Services licence categories.
 In this instance, a VA Custodian must be set up as a distinct legal entity with a standalone licence.

-Licensed VASPs are prohibited from proprietary trading or trading their Group’s portfolio of assets.
+Licensed VASPs are prohibited from proprietary trading or trading their Group’s portfolio of assets under the regulated activity(ies) licence.
+A separate company must be set up for proprietary trading.

-VASPs that are licensed to undertake multiple activities must meet the requirements for each activity in full, and maintain due conformity at all given times.
+VASPs that are licensed to undertake multiple activities must meet the requirements for each activity in full and maintain compliance at all times.

-Any VASP or traditional economy entity seeking to offer the below VA services must apply for and receive a licence from VARA before it can begin VA activities in or from the emirate of Dubai, whether offered to customers that are residents of the emirate, or to global customers where the activity is permissible.
+Any VASP or traditional economy entity seeking to offer the below VA activities must apply for and receive a licence from VARA before it can begin operations in or from the Emirate of Dubai, whether offered to customers that are residents of the Emirate, or to global customers where the activity is permissible.

 ‘Advisory Services’ refers to offering, providing or agreeing to provide a personal recommendation to a client, either upon its request, or on the initiative of the Entity providing the recommendation, in respect of one or more actions or transactions relating to any Virtual Asset.